v-gajjar/Minesweeper/README.md

 ---

-## Contributing 🤝
+## Contributing

-We ❤️ contributions of all kinds!
+We love contributions of all kinds!
 Whether it’s fixing a bug, suggesting a feature, or polishing docs, your help makes this game better.

 How to join in:
 - Fork & open a PR